idelchi/aggr/README.md

 * **No absolute paths, no `..`:** For safety, any absolute path or pattern containing a `..` segment is rejected.
 Use `-C` if you need to work elsewhere.
 * **Pattern normalization is opinionated:** `.` becomes `**`, and a plain directory becomes recursive.
 If you want exact matching behavior, use explicit globs.
 * **Markers only escape at line start:** Only lines that *start* with the marker (after spaces/tabs) get escaped.
 Text in the middle of a line is left as-is.
 * **Binary detection is conservative:** Files that look binary are skipped.
-If you need to force-include something unusual, consider adjusting ignores/patterns accordingly.
+If you need to force-include something unusual, use `--binary/-b` to disable the check.

 ## Demo